Discussing Torah matters because the Torah matters

 The snake slithers downward at nightfall, his long body weaving between the branches.
 His tongue goes in and out, its forked tip foreboding a split which his tongue will soon inspire.
 He settles into a strategic position upon the tree’s lowest branch.
 With excitement, he waits until morning.

 Venturing out like a trapper, Jesus disappears into the wilderness, alone.
 He makes himself the bait.
 He lets himself become very weak, fasting for 40 consecutive days.
 He senses the serpent watching him from a distance.
-The serpent studies him day after day as if to monitor his strength as it dwindles week after week.
+The serpent studies him day after day to monitor his strength as it dwindles.
 20 days go by.
 30 days go by.
 By Day 40, Jesus is very near the physical limit of human capacity, perhaps 50 pounds lighter than when he began.
 Having gone 40 days without food, Jesus can barely balance himself.
 He slips in and out of consciousness.
 The line between what is and what isn’t blurs.
 The enemy, then, sees his edge and deems that the time is right.
-In full strength the snake emerges from hiding and strikes in total realness.
+In full strength the snake emerges from hiding and strikes.

 The old, familiar rabbi sits down across from Jesus.
 Seeing Jesus so drawn and emaciated, a look of concern spreads across the rabbi’s face.
 He speaks up for Jesus’ sake.
 He pleads, “If you are the Son of God, tell these stones to become bread!”
 In other words, Jesus, come on!
 You are the Son of God so turn these rocks into bread!
 Why are you denying your own potential, my son?

-Tuning his thoughts to concert pitch, Jesus responds with a verse from Deuteronomy: “It is written, ‘Man shall not live on bread alone, but on every word that proceeds out of the mouth of God.’”
+Grounding his thoughts, Jesus responds with a verse from Deuteronomy: “It is written, ‘Man shall not live on bread alone, but on every word that proceeds out of the mouth of God.’”

 The rabbi looks away, disgusted.
 Was 40 days of starvation not long enough?
-Still, the enemy knows he has an angle; he knows what Jesus wants even more than food.
-He knows that Jesus most wants his people to recognize the truth.
-Knowing this, and seeing Jesus so weakened, the enemy remains undisturbed and seated.
+Still, the enemy knows he has an angle.
+He knows what Jesus wants even more than food: he wants his people to recognize who he is.
+With this knowledge, and seeing Jesus so weakened, the enemy remains seated and confident.
 His advantage is not lost.
 For a long while, there is silence between them.
-The two of them remain in total quiet minus the ever-present howl of wind ripping between the arid mountains east of Israel.
+The two of them remain in total quiet minus the ever-present wind that howls between these arid mountains.
 Jesus, slumped against a large stone wall, eventually lays his head back.
-He struggles to remain coherent and engaged.
+He struggles to remain present.
 Inwardly his mind is adrift.
-His focus is blurred.
-The rabbi’s bushy eyebrows are the last thing he distinguishes before everything fades to black.
+The rabbi’s bushy eyebrows are the last thing he distinguishes as everything fades to black.

 There is, standing beside him, a man dressed in the holy garments of a Levitical priest.
 The priest stretches out his hand as if to invite Jesus to step forward.
-The dignified priest says, “If you are the Son of God, jump off!
+The priest says in a dignified voice, “If you are the Son of God, jump off.
 For the Scriptures say, ‘He will order his angels to protect you.
 And they will hold you up with their hands so you won’t even hurt your foot on a stone.’”
 The statement conveys the following: If, in fact, you are the Son of God, then show your people!
-Show them who you are in a way that they would understand!
-They are expecting a Messiah, after all.
-Malachi 3:1 foretells of His coming here, and here you are!
+Show them who you are in a way they would understand!
+They are expecting a Messiah, and Malachi 3:1 foretells of the Messiah coming here.
+And here you are!
 At a station of anticipation and new beginnings.
 Step forth and be carried down by angels; be proclaimed as the Messiah!
 It’s perfect; it’s poetic; it’s pleasing.
 It accomplishes what you want.
 Don’t miss this opportunity, Jesus.
 Shortcuts get you to the goal faster.

-The enemy quotes Scripture to bolster the temptation.
+The enemy dresses the temptation in Scripture.
 The passage he references is from Psalm 91, a well-known Messianic psalm.
-Verses 11, 12, & 14 read this way:
+Verses 11, 12 & 14 read this way:

 For [the Lord] will command his angels concerning you to guard you in all your ways; they will lift you up in their hands, so that you will not strike your foot against a stone.
 “Because he loves me,” says the Lord, “I will rescue him; I will protect him, for he acknowledges my name.